BiceSchembri/BiceSchembri/README.md

 ### ℹ️ About me

 I am a **junior backend developer** interested in web applications and software solutions.
-After a training at [BeCode](https://becode.org/) in Ghent, BE, I am now an intern working with C# .NET (ASP.NET Core MVC, REST APIs, Azure DevOps).
+After a training at [BeCode](https://becode.org/) in Ghent, BE, I did a 3-month internship working with C# .NET (ASP.NET Core MVC, REST APIs, Azure DevOps).

 I wanted to learn how things work behind the scenes - how we go from safely storing data, to building connections, to making information accessible.
 I have changed a few countries, jobs, and languages - and curiosity has been serving me well!